EB4 Visa: The Complete Guide

 - Employees of the Panama canal zone

-- Nationals from Afghanistan and Iraq have contributed to the service of the United States armed forces in their respective countries.
+- Nationals from Afghanistan and Iraq who have contributed to the service of the United States armed forces in their respective countries

-You should know before applying for an EB4 visa if you satisfy the requirements to do so.
-Generally, there are two requirements for the people belonging to the above list of categories:
+Before applying for an EB4 visa, you should know if you satisfy the requirements to do so.
+Generally, there are two requirements for people belonging to the above list of categories:

-- The applicants need to have a completely valid permanent job offer from a US employer to work in the United States.
-It cannot be a seasonal or a part-time offer.
+- The applicant needs to have a completely valid permanent job offer from a U.S. employer to work in the United States.
+It cannot be a seasonal or part-time offer.

 - The job offered needs to be in the applicant’s area of expertise only.

-- Following approval, the employee needs to apply to the US consulate or embassy in their host country.
+- Following approval, the employee needs to apply to the U.S. consulate or embassy in their home country.

-Your US employer needs to take permission from the USCIS before they can hire you.
+Your U.S. employer needs to get permission from the USCIS before they can hire you.
 This is done by filling out Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
-Once the permission is granted, you can start your Visa process.
+Once the permission is granted, you can start the visa process.
 There are cases where you, the employee, can directly approach the USCIS, but such instances are rare, and you should first check out their website for more information on if you can do so or not.

-If you are a broadcaster, your application will be submitted by the US Broadcasting board of governors or one of their grantees only.
-You need to be a broadcaster involved with the media and not on the technical or the support teams.
+If you are a broadcaster, your application will be submitted by the U.S. Broadcasting Board of Governors or one of their grantees only.
+You need to be a broadcaster who is part of the media and not on the technical or support teams.

-Once the employer submits the petition, it will be processed, and the decision will be notified.
-If yes, your case would be transferred to the National Visa Center (NVC), which will assign a case number and invoice id to your application and send you the details and instructions on further process to your address in your home country.
+Once the employer submits the petition, it will be processed, and the decision will be made by the USCIS.
+If the USCIS grants permission, your case will be transferred to the National Visa Center (NVC), which will assign a case number and invoice ID to your application and send you the details and instructions on next steps to your address in your home country.

 Filing Form DS-261

-Once the USCIS approves the employer to hire the foreigner, the applicant will have to fill out a form called DS-261.
+Once the USCIS gives permission for the employer to make the hire, you (the applicant) will have to fill out a form called DS-261.
 This is an online application and is the first step to your visa application under EB4.
 You can access this form online by typing in your case number on the consulate website.
-Once you fill out all the necessary details and click submit, you will immediately be directed to the confirmation page and be given a number.
+Once you fill out all the necessary details and click submit, you will immediately be directed to the confirmation page and be given a case number.

 The NVC package you receive will also contain a list of medical examinations you need to clear and a list of vaccines you need to have before entering the United States.
-Ensure you take all vaccines and pass all medical examinations because the documents regarding the same will be verified.
+Ensure you take all vaccines and pass all medical examinations because those documents will be verified.
 All medical exams must be completed by a licensed doctor, and the documents regarding your vaccines must also be signed by the doctor before you can add them to your supporting documents file.